ScratchAddons/website-v2/content/blog/v1-35-released.md

 Content creators rejoice as the "Project video recorder" addon's maximum duration has been increased from 5 minutes up to 10!
 You can do a lot in that time!

-As always, we've made a few other enhancements and fixes too.
+As always, we've also made quite a few other small improvements and fixed various bugs like messages loading slower than usual in Scratch Messaging.
 Enjoy the update!